Culture of the Southern United States: Southern dialect

 The merger of pin and pen in Southern American English.
 The areas marked in purple are where the merger is complete for most speakers.
 Based on Labov, Ash, and Boberg 2006: 68.

 Southern American English is a group of dialects of the English language spoken throughout the Southern states of the United States, from West Virginia and Kentucky to the Gulf Coast, and from the mid-Atlantic coast to throughout most of Texas and Oklahoma.

 Southern dialects make up the largest accent group in the United States.
 Southern American English can be divided into different sub-dialects, with speech differing between regions.
-African American Vernacular English (AAVE) shares similarities with Southern dialect due to African Americans' strong historical ties to the region.

 It has been said that Southerners are most easily distinguished from other Americans by their speech, both in terms of accent and idiom.
 However, there is no single "Southern Accent."
 Rather, Southern American English is a collection of dialects of the English spoken throughout the South.
 Southern American English can be divided into different sub-dialects, with speech differing between, for example, that of Appalachian region and the coastal "low country" around Charleston, South Carolina.
 Folklorists in the 1920s and later argued that because of the region's isolation, Appalachian language patterns more closely mirrored Elizabethan English than other accents in the United States.